Empty Ebola beds in Liberia pose riddle for health workers

 “As long there’s one case of Ebola in any country, it’s a threat not only to that country but to the region and the world,” he said.

-A giant roadside billboard in Monrovia’s Paynesville neighborhood put it another way: “Ebola is real.
+A giant roadside billboard in Monrovia’s Paynesville neighbourhood put it another way: “Ebola is real.
 Ebola has no cure.
 Ebola has no boundary.”

-Additional reporting by James Harding Giahyue and Alphonso Toweh in Monrovia, and Daniel Flynn in Dakar; Writing by Joe Bavier; Editing by Sophie Walker
+(Additional reporting by James Harding Giahyue and Alphonso Toweh in Monrovia, and Daniel Flynn in Dakar; Writing by Joe Bavier; Editing by Sophie Walker)